eufmike/catshand/README.md

 3. Download audio files from Google Drive to the project folder.
 The folder name should be "00_Raw"
 4. Run the following commands in order:
     ```shell
-    # conver m4a to wav with filename matching
+    # convert m4a to wav with filename matching
     catshand audio2wav -p /path/to/project/Podcast/EP099 -m

     # launch audacity for manual audio alignment, editing and find splitting timepoint